Warzone2053/The_Dominion_Covenant/model_legislation/Foundations of the Criminal Law Act.md

 (4) A sentence must be proportionate to the gravity of the offence and the degree of responsibility of the offender.

+(5) A sentence may be appealed on the grounds that it is unreasonable.
+A sentence shall be deemed unreasonable if the sentencing judge has committed a clear error in law or if the judge has grossly misapplied the virtues of the **National Covenant** in determining the sanction.

 ---

 ### PART II: OFFENCES AGAINST GOD AND THE NATION